 What causes dry skin on the feet?

 Dry skin occurs when the top layers of the skin lack moisture.
 It is often caused by friction against shoes or bones or from using products with harsh chemicals that dry the skin out.
-When the fatty pad under the heel dries out, it can become more prone to cracking when walking.
+When the skin under the heel dries out, it can become more prone to cracking when walking.

-Top tips for avoiding and managing dry skin
+Tips for avoiding and managing dry skin

 You can help manage dry skin day-to-day by: